Photographer: Kerry Woods

 Carolina Silverbell Distribution, Habitat, and Ecology

 Even within the Northern Hemisphere, the stunning Carolina Silverbell evolved as endemic to only a highly limited section of North America.
-More specifically, this area covers severely restricted portions of the east coast of the United States.
+More specifically, this zone of habitation covers severely restricted portions of the east coast of the United States.

-Even more precisely, the greatest concentration of the species occurs in the Appalachian Mountains and western Piedmont regions of North Carolina.
+Even more precisely, the greatest concentration of the delicate wonder occurs in the Appalachian Mountains and western Piedmont regions of North Carolina.
 The marvelous tree also grows in large numbers in parts of Tennessee, Georgia, and Alabama.

-Finally, the species does have specific climatic needs to thrive.
+The visually appealing species does have specific climatic needs to thrive, though.
 It therefore most commonly grows in areas of moist soil, usually near free-flowing water.
 It also serves as a major component of the forest undergrowth within much of its range.

 Species Sharing Its Range